Figure 2 Grasp of EP/WXT (effective area times field of view) and comparison with the current and future missions with focusing X-ray optics.

 Figure 3 Profile of the simulated point-spread-function of WXT of the central spot on the focal plane.
 The PSF is ~5 arcmin (FWHM).

-Figure 5 Detection limiting fluxes (sensitivity at 5 sigma) of WXT and its dependence on accumulative exposure time for cosmic X-ray sources with typical spectral shape (power-law photon index of -2 and -3, respectively, assuming a Galactic ISM absorption column density 3×1020 cm-2).
-The shaded area indicates the typical sensitivity of the ROSAT All-sky Survey.
+Figure 5 Detection sensitivity at 5 sigma of WXT and its dependence on accumulative exposure time for cosmic X-ray sources with typical spectral shape (power-law photon index of -2, assuming a Galactic ISM absorption column density 3×1020 cm-2).
+The dashed lines show the confidence interval of 90%.